Randomizing multi-product formulas for Hamiltonian simulation: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the DFG (CRC 183 project B01 and A03, EI 519/21-1).
 This work has also received funding from the European Unions Horizon 2020 research and innovation program under grant agreement No.\ 817482 (PASQuanS), specifically dedicated to programmable quantum simulators.
-It has also been supported by the BMWi (PlanQK) and the BMBF (DAQC on notions of digital-analog quantum simulation and FermiQP on fermionic quantum processors).
+It has also been supported by the BMWK (PlanQK and EniQmA), the BMBF (DAQC on notions of digital-analog quantum simulation and FermiQP on fermionic quantum processors), the Munich Quantum Valley (K8), and the Einstein Foundation (Einstein Research Unit on Quantum Devices) .
 M.~K.~acknowledges funding from ARC Centre of Excellence for Quantum Computation and Communication Technology (CQC2T), project number CE170100012.
-The authors endorse Scientific CO$_2$nduct \cite{conduct} and provide a CO$_2$ emission table in the appendix. \begin{appendix}
+The authors endorse Scientific CO$_2$nduct \cite{Sweke_2022} and provide a CO$_2$ emission table in the appendix.